Fermionization and boundary states in 1+1 dimensions: Introduction and summary

 It is a classic result that the Jordan-Wigner transformation \cite{Jordan:1928wi} allows us to map any 1-dimensional spin chain written in terms of $\sigma_{X,Y,Z}^{(i)}$ preserving a $\bZ_2$ symmetry generated by $\prod \sigma_Z^{(i)}$ in terms of fermion operators $\psi^{(i)}$, $\bar\psi^{(i)}$.
 One of the most famous applications of this transformation is the solution of the Ising model by mapping it into a free fermionic chain \cite{Schultz:1964fv}.
 This transformation was so effective that in the older literature the fermionic model and the bosonic model related in this manner were not carefully distinguished.
 It is to be stressed, however, that the models related in this manner do differ, and have different energy spectrum once boundary conditions are carefully taken account.

 Therefore, there are much that could be gained by maintaining this distinction.
 For example, we now know that an abstract version of the Jordan-Wigner transformation can be formulated in the continuum, and any continuum fermionic theory in 1+1 dimensions is obtained from a bosonic (1+1)-dimensional system with a non-anomalous $\bZ_2$ symmetry by this transformation \cite{Gaiotto:2015zta,Novak:2015ela, Bhardwaj:2016clt,YTCernLect,Thorngren:2018bhj,Karch:2019lnn}, generalizing the relation between the Ising conformal field theory (CFT) and the Majorana fermion CFT.
-It was also learned recently that fermionic versions of unitary minimal models can be constructed in this manner \cite{Runkel:2020zgg,Hsieh:2020uwb,Kulp:2020iet}\footnote{ There should also be a generalization from $\bZ_2$ to $\bZ_N$, where $\bZ_N$ symmetric critical points are related to $\Z_N$ parafermionic models.
+It was also learned recently\footnote{ Note added in proof: The authors learned very recently that fermionic minimal models had already been found in 1988 \cite{Petkova:1988cy,Furlan:1989ra}.
+They thank Prof.~V. Petkova for information. } that fermionic versions of unitary minimal models can be constructed in this manner \cite{Runkel:2020zgg,Hsieh:2020uwb,Kulp:2020iet}\footnote{ There should also be a generalization from $\bZ_2$ to $\bZ_N$, where $\bZ_N$ symmetric critical points are related to $\Z_N$ parafermionic models.
 Historically, such generalization was first suggested in \cite{Fateev:1985mm} in 1985, where it was conjectured that the $m$-multicritical points of $\bZ_{N}$ Fateev-Zamolodchikov model should be described by the second parafermionic models with parameter $m$ for $N\ge 3$ in \cite{Fateev:1985mm}; the corresponding bosonic coset models were later given in \cite{Goddard:1988md, Dotsenko:2003kg}.
 From this perspective, it was equally natural to expect that the $m$-multicritical Ising model should also have a fermionic counterpart, whose explicit lattice construction was given only very recently in \cite{Hsieh:2020uwb}.
 It would be interesting to revisit and develop these points further.
 See e.g.~\cite{Runkel:2018feb,Radicevic:2018okd,Yao:2020dqx} for recent works. }\footnote{ See also \cite{Bae:2020xzl} for a recent study of fermionic RCFTs with small number of irreducible representations. }.
 The aim of this paper is to study how this map between fermionic models and bosonic models with $\bZ_2$ symmetry affects the boundary states.